Analytic continuation

 In complex analysis, a branch of mathematics, analytic continuation is a technique to extend the domain of definition of a given analytic function.
-Analytic continuation often succeeds in defining further values of a function, for example in a new region where the infinite series representation which initially defined the function becomes divergent.
+Analytic continuation often succeeds in defining further values of a function, for example in a new region where the infinite series representation that initially defined the function becomes divergent.

 The step-wise continuation technique may, however, come up against difficulties.
 These may have an essentially topological nature, leading to inconsistencies (defining more than one value).
 They may alternatively have to do with the presence of singularities.
 The case of several complex variables is rather different, since singularities then need not be isolated points, and its investigation was a major reason for the development of sheaf cohomology.